squidmin/java11-spring-gradle-bigquery-reference/README.md

 <details>
-<summary>gcloud CLI: Generate a GCP service account access token</summary>
+<summary>gcloud CLI: Generate an access token for service account impersonation</summary>

 Run this command to generate an access token for a specific GCP service account: